 This reference architecture shows how to combine Anthos Service Mesh with Cloud Load Balancing to expose applications in a service mesh to internet clients.

 Anthos Service Mesh is a managed service mesh, based on Istio, that provides a security-enhanced, observable, and standardized communication layer for applications.
-Whether you use Anthos Service Mesh, Traffic Director, or Istio, a service mesh provides a holistic communications platform for clients that are communicating in the mesh.
+A service mesh provides a holistic communications platform for clients that are communicating in the mesh.
 However, a challenge remains in how to connect clients that are outside the mesh to applications hosted inside the mesh.

 You can expose an application to clients in many ways, depending on where the client is.
 This reference architecture is intended for advanced practitioners who run Anthos Service Mesh but it works for Istio on Google Kubernetes Engine (GKE) too.